shilCode/slick-design/README.md

 TODO:

-- [ ] fix ts ignore checks once the project is stable
+- [ ] fix ts ignore checks once the project is stable and finalized